-As those devices become more capable, the desktop — our old standby — is too easily forgotten.
-But while manufacturers might lament the decline in desktop sales, it’s all good news for consumers.
+As mobile devices become more capable, the desktop — our old standby — is too easily forgotten.
+While manufacturers might lament the decline in desktop sales, it’s all good news for consumers.
 You’ve always been able to get more bang for your buck out of a desktop computer than you could out of, say, a laptop.
 Now more than ever, desktop manufacturers are in fierce competition to provide you with the best value without sacrificing performance.

 Falcon Mach V